psanders/nearo/README.md

-# 🔥 A firebase app for local selling, buying, and news
+# 🔥 A React.js app for local selling, buying, and news

 > You need a firebase and algolia accounts to run this application